zhaw-iwi/singlestateconversation/README.md

 This can support the deployment of chatbots in a web backend (state-less).
 For example, the UUIDs of the type and instance can be read as URL parameters from a URL that users have received from you.

-A chatbot is created with the following arguments.
+A chatbot type and instance is created with the following arguments.
 - database_file: File of SQLite (in Folder data/)
 - type_id: Reference to chatbot type
 - instance_id: Reference to chatbot instance (typically one per user - however, may also be shared by multiple users)